MicrosoftDocs/quantum-docs/articles/includes/quickstart-cirq-include-ionq.md

 Paste the values into the following `AzureQuantumService` constructor to create a `service` object that connects to your Azure Quantum workspace.
-Optionally, specify a default target:
+Optionally, you can specify a default target, in this case the IonQ simulator:

 ```python
 service = AzureQuantumService(